anannya1121/anannya1121/ABOUTME.md

 - 👋 Hi, I’m @anannya1121
-- 👀 I’m interested in Tech
+- 👀 I’m interested in Tech skills like Data Analytics, Machine Learning
 - 🌱 I’m currently learning Artificial Intelligence and Data science
 - 💞️ I’m looking to collaborate on AI-ML
-- 📫 How to reach me anannyabhagat21@gmail.com
+- 📫 How to reach me anannya2122@gmail.com

 <!---
 anannya1121/anannya1121 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.